IP Ratings and Why They are Important

 Many electronic devices claim things such as “water resistant” or “water proof.”
-With all these words being thrown around, how do you know if they are what they actually claim to be?
+However, how do you know if they are what they actually claim to be?
 That’s where IP ratings come in.

 IP stands for Ingress Protection.
 Put simply, it’s a rating that tells you what a device is capable of resisting when it comes to solid particles and liquids.
 It is the standard many manufacturers follow to rate their products.
-The ratings are composed of a simple two-number system that rates solid particles and liquids separately so consumers know how well their devices are protected against these elements.
+The ratings are composed of a simple two-number system that rates solid particles and liquids separately to clearly indicate how well a device will be protected from these elements.

-Let’s use IP68 as an example.
-IP is the standard that’s being followed by many industries in rating equipment.
+Let’s use IP65 as an example.
 The first number – 6 – denotes how resistant to solid particles a device is.
 It’s on a scale of 0 to 6, with 6 being completely sealed against dust.
 That’s not to say it’s impossible for dust to get into the device, but it won’t get into the device in an amount sufficient to cause damage.

 Let’s take a brief look at the scale for water.
 Ratings 1 and 2 use dripping water, and should keep your device safe in the event of a minor spill.
-Numbers 3 through 6 use water that’s sprayed onto the device at varying pressures for varying lengths of time.
+Numbers 3 through 6 protect from water that’s sprayed onto the device at varying pressures for varying lengths of time.
 Depending on how high the device scored, it could potentially be protected even in a heavy downpour during a storm.
 For number 7, the device is completely submerged in 1 meter of water for thirty minutes; 8 is submerged at any depth greater than a meter.
 To recap, check out the graphic below.